To earn their degrees, Mexico’s medical students practice medicine at gunpoint

 The details of what happened next are unclear, but at one point at least one of them pulled out a gun.

-Andrade, 25, was killed just days before his service ended in El Salto, a logging town an hour and a half drive from his home in the city of Durango.
+Andrade, 25, was killed just days before his service was due to end in El Salto, a logging town an hour and a half drive from his home in the city of Durango.

 After the murder, some medical students from Durango abandoned their posts and swore not to return.